Shunsuke-KK/reflex_plos_revision/README.md

 *  **matplotlib**: 3.5.2

 # Optimizing Control Parameters
+1. run `optimize.py`

 # Performence-Weighted Least Square (PWLS) method
-You can find the Python implementation of the PWLS below.
+You can find the Python implementation of the PWLS below (those who want to use PWLS shold use this, because codes in the paper maybe messy).
 ```
 def PWLS(x, y, beta, degree):
     """